Factions is built around a community-written storyline that develops based on match outcomes and interactive lore event decisions.

 - Victor: Ionia

 - 24 CLE: Noxian refugees from the Void War settle in the Ionian wilderness, provoking a new war between Noxus and Ionia.
 Ionia wins on and off the Fields, but Noxus manages to retain claim to a tiny patch of scorched land through the use of techmaturgical biochemical weapons.
+The casualties suffered in this final push breaks the might of the Noxian military machine, and leaves its ally Zaun to fend for itself.

 - Key elements: Shon-Xan